wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OCSEgressQuickStart.md

 # OCS egress quick start

-This topic provides quick start instructions for getting data stored in the Edge Data Store into OCS.
-You can accomplish this by using the OCS OMF endpoint which is configured for OCS authentication.
+Data egress provides a mechanism to transfer data to OCS using OMF messages.
+To get started sending data stored in EDS to OSIsoft Cloud Services, create an OMF connection in OCS and configure an egress endpoint with the connection information for OCS.

+## Create an OMF connection in OCS

+1. In OCS, create a **Client**.

+  The _Client Id_ and _Client Secret_ are used for the corresponding properties in the egress configuration.

+2. In OCS, create an **OMF** type **Connection**.

+  The connection should link the client to an existing namespace where the data will be stored.
+The **OMF Endpoint** URL for the connection is used as the value for the _Endpoint_ property in the egress configuration.

+  For complete steps, as well as best practices and recommendations, see the [OSIsoft Cloud Services documentation](https://ocs-docs.osisoft.com/Documentation/OSIsoft_Cloud_Services.html).

 ## Create a periodic egress configuration

-1. Create a JSON file containing one or more egress endpoints, based on the following example:
+1. Create a JSON file containing one or more egress endpoints, by copying the following example into any text editor.

    ```json
    [{